B7-33 (6mg)

 B7-33 Peptide

-There are four different receptors that these naturally produced relaxin proteins are considered to be binding agents with, namely RXFP-1, RXFP-2, RXFP-3 and RXFP-4.
+There are four different receptors that these naturally produced relaxin proteins are speculated to bind with, namely RXFP-1, RXFP-2, RXFP-3, and RXFP-4.
 Each receptor has a different action, as outlined below:(2)

 • RXFP-1 receptor is suggested to influence sperm motility